arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

-# Using the Flash on Portenta H7 – MCU
+# Reading and Writing data on the Flash Memory

-This tutorial shows you how to use the internal flash memory of the microcontroller of Portenta H7 and other MbedOS-based Arduino boards (Nano 33 BLEs, etc.).
-This is Part 1 of a series of projects on how to use the flash memories on the MbedOS-based Arduino boards.
+This tutorial shows you how to use the internal flash memory of the Portenta H7's MCU to read and write data using the Flash In-Application Programming Interface.
+This and other MbedOS-based Arduino boards (Nano 33 BLEs, etc.).

+[note]

+Note :- This tutorial is also applicable for other MbedOS-based Arduino board like the Nano 33 BLEs

+[/note]

 ## What You Will Learn

 -   How to use the Flash In-Application Programming Interface
 -   How to calculate the size of the flash memory